What if you get pregnant while on spironolactone

 Spironolactone has been associated with potential risks to the fetus if taken during pregnancy.
 These risks may include abnormal development of the reproductive organs in male fetuses, as well as other potential complications that may arise.

-See also Spironolactone nom commercial
+See also Spironolactone renal impairment

 Consultation with your healthcare provider